Strategic Planning Made Easy the MIB Way

 Brunei Vision 2035 education strategy, economic strategy, security strategy, local business development strategy, social security and so on and so forth came under their scrutiny.

-But what are most interesting are the methodologies and disciplines they applied in scrutinizing the issues.
+the methodologies and disciplines they applied in scrutinizing the issues.

 The participants were reminded of the many management and training tools and practices that include six sigma, strategic and critical thinking, SWOT analysis.